moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/pmdb_additional_data/_index.md

 Given that machines can easily and rather cheapily (compared to running a database server) run with 32-64GB of memory, it's not infeasible to run this API service with all data directly from memory.
 Data could be periodicaly loaded from the GCP buckets directly.

+#### External API Concerns

+We will need to have a solution available to offline and dedicated instances.
+We would also need to have this infrastructure either managed by the infrastructure team, or have it added to the [GitLab IP Range](https://docs.gitlab.com/ee/user/gitlab_com/#ip-range).

 ### External Code Repository for dependencies